Argument Over Popeyes Chicken Sandwich Leads To Fatal Stabbing Of 28-Year-Old Man In Maryland

 The popular fast-food chicken chain, a part of Restaurant Brands International, originally released the sandwich in mid-August, and it sold out at locations across the United States before the end of the month.
 Customers stood in line for hours for the sandwiches in some areas, and many would-be customers took to social media to share details of their attempts to buy the item.
 Following the chicken sandwich’s wild popularity, the chain, which sells cajun style fast food, ended up removing it from the menu.

 The Inquisitr previously reported that Popeyes brought back its chicken sandwich on Sunday, November 3.
-During its announcement, the chicken chain took a swipe at a rival chain, Chick fil A, which is famously closed on Sundays.
+During its announcement, the chicken chain took a swipe at a rival chain, Chick-fil-A, which is famously closed on Sundays.
 Ready for the menu item’s extreme popularity, Popeyes prepared for crowds and high demand to ensure that it will not sell out of the sandwich this time.
 There should be a sandwich available for anybody who wants one.

 The stabbing isn’t the only incident that police have responded to at a Popeyes location since the re-release of the chicken sandwich, according to a Baltimore Sun report.
-In Edgewood, Maryland a fight broke out, and police responded, but it was not due to the menu item.
+In Edgewood, Maryland, a fight broke out, and police responded, but it was not due to the menu item.
 However, because of the sandwich’s popularity, the location was packed with customers.

 Delivered To Your INBOX